VS

 4 - BMW i4

-The BMW i4 is a mid-size electric sedan produced by German carmaker BMW.
+The BMW i4 is a mid-size electric saloon produced by German carmaker BMW.
 It is based on BMW's CLAR platform, and is the electric version of the BMW 4 Series Gran Coupé.

 The BMW i4 is available in two versions: BMW i4 eDrive40 and BMW i4 M50.

-The BMW i4 eDrive40 features an electric motor on the rear axle, delivering 340 hp and 430 Nm of torque.
+The BMW i4 eDrive40 is powered by an electric motor located on the rear axle, developing 340 hp and 430 Nm of torque.
 It can reach a top speed of 225 km/h and accelerate from 0 to 100 km/h in 5.7 seconds.

 5 - Skoda Enyaq iV

-Production of the Skoda Enyaq iV began in 2021, and is available in three versions: 50, 60 and 80.
+The production of Skoda Enyaq iV started in 2021, and is available in three versions: 50, 60 and 80.

 The Skoda Enyaq iV 50 is equipped with an electric motor, located on the rear axle, which develops 150 hp and 310 Nm of torque.
 It can reach a top speed of 160 km/h and accelerate from 0 to 100 km/h in 8.7 seconds.